 My sister has turned into a bag lady.
 There's no getting around it.
-That's how she looks as she gets off the plane, dressed in an old knit hat that's pulled down to the tops of her eyeglasses, a too-big man's coat and orthopedic shoes.
+That's how she looks as she gets off the plane, dressed in an old knit hat pulled down to the tops of her eyeglasses, a too-big man's coat and orthopedic shoes.
 She gives me a tight hug, hurting my neck with her stiff-armed grip, and heads for the baggage pickup area.
 She has no time for idle chitchat.
 There's a suitcase to retrieve.
 For this, I used up one of my sick days from work.

 We get in the car, and I turn on the radio as soon as we're rolling.
 Susie's lips begin to move, and I crank up the sound a little.
 I don't like to listen to her talk to herself.
 I don't like to hear the strange things she says, and, I suppose, she's entitled to her privacy.